shreyas-147/fetch-receipt-processor-challenge-sk/README.md

 4. npm i
 5. npm start

+To run using DockerFile:
+1. Build Docker Image
+2. Run Docker Container

 Using Postman for testing the services:

 POST: http://localhost:3000/receipts/process (request body json as provided in the challenge)